burakayy7/blog--old/_posts/2024-02-01-Autocorrelation, Moving Average, & More.md

 ```
 ![image](https://github.com/burakayy7/blog/assets/120507146/fe7bc4e4-d446-4e75-8328-733664b23d7c)

 As you can see, the new graph is like a flattened version of the original.
 Or like as if the high peaks have been shrunken down (refer [here](https://en.wikipedia.org/wiki/Low-pass_filter) and [here](https://en.wikipedia.org/wiki/High-pass_filter)).
 As we can see, this essentially smoothes our data (like a filter).

+#### The reason of taking a Moving Average

+If you look at the graph, you can see that the new graph outlines the general direction the original one was headed (up and to the right, or a positive trend).
+Thus, we can use moving average filters to **estimate the trend in a dataset!**

 Let's quickly dive into the math behind this to better understand.